nixnerd2038/GameNotes/dr_dekker.md

 ** = definitely follow this up
 (I'll remove ** or * when done)
 ## Patient Notes
+### Lacey
+#### Session One
+- Neighbor was murdered (throat slit)
+- Different neighbor (Agnes) disappeared
+	- Thinks a door-to-door saleswoman selling double glazing killed her neighbors
+	- Agnes let the saleswoman in
+	- Lacey says the saleswoman selling double glazing door to door turned into "a Medusa[...]A woman with snakes for a face"
+	- Dr Dekker didn't believe Lacey's story, or that Agnes was dead
+	- Ron (Agnes' husband) only seemed responsive to her murder when the police were there
+	- Lacey doesn't suspect Agnes' husband, but did describe him as a "weasley little man[...]who spends far too much time in his garden[...]digging and pruning".
+	- Digging, why?
+What for?
+Ron was supposedly digging the foundation for a new greenhouse
+	- Dr Dekker calls heer the Leech Lady because she "leeches thoughts from people's heads" and "can put them in there, too".
+	- On Valentine's night she was at a service at henley Church for single folk**
+	- Suggested she is unemployed vs. a double glazing saleswoman, she did not take kindly to this

+### Jasmine
+#### Session One
+- Works at an art gallery called Providence
+    - Was **working at Providence** on **Valentine's Night** until **11pm**
+    - Bryce was there with her as well
+- [ ] Paintings *with people in them* move for her, look at her disapprovingly**
+    - [x] In what way are they *looking disapprvingly*?
+Why?
+They think Jasmine "doesn't appreciate art because she's too young".
+    - [ ] Some paintings Jasmine "can't stop", like a portrait Jasmine's painting of Dorian Gray*
+        - Painting of Dorian is split into thirds of a boy, his father, and grandfather to capture the aging process
+        - Jasmine describes it as "hideous"
+        - It started talking to Jasmine
+            - Tells Jasmine she's "ugly, that [she] has no talent, that nothing will become of [her]"
+- Asked about Dekker, Jasmine answered that "when [she] told [him] about [her] problem he said [she] should set fire to it".
+    - He wasn't specific as to what she should set fire to or what her problem was
+    - I think the "problem" is the *painting of Dorian*, but she interpreted it as **Providence itself**
+    - After *setting fire to Porvidence* police arrested her, although her boss (**Petra**) didn't press charges.
+Why didn't Petra press charges?
+    	- She doesn't know why Petra didn't press charges
+    	- Jasmine said that Petra was losing money on the business, wanted to collect insurance money from Jasmine burning it down, maybe?
+Jasmine denies this, but Petra could have used it as an excusative event regardless
+- Ripped up the painting of Dorian prior to her burning down Providence
+    - Says the painting of Dorian haunts her dreams, that "she can see him...hear him screaming".
+    - Dr Dekker prescribed her **Temazepam** to surpress her dreams and help her sleep

 ### Bryce
+#### Session One
 - Works as a **gravedigger**
 - Gets an **"Extra Hour"** where time freezes
 - Uses the extra hour to catch up on work or *play chess against himself* because it "strengthens and relaxes the mind, all at once".